log-oscon/Standards/PHP/Coding Style.md

 ) );
 ```
 ## Associative Arrays
-For associative arrays, each item should start on a new line when the array contains more than one item:
+For associative arrays, each item should start on a new line when the array contains more than one item and each line should end with `,`

 ```php
 $query = new WP_Query( array(
     'post_type'   => 'page',